rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

+Bartender can handle any **invalid / missing parameter groups** in its configuration files:
+* duplicate (e.g. another `[Busting:General]`) and unknown groups are ignored, and
+* missing groups make Bartender count each of their would-be values as omitted.

+&nbsp;

 Bartender can handle any **invalid values** you might provide in its configuration files:
 * duplicates (e.g. another `heat02` value) within parameter groups are ignored,
 * values of incorrect type (e.g. a string instead of a decimal) count as omitted,